Channel Modeling for Multi-Receiver Molecular Communication Systems: Conclusion

-Considering previously absorbed molecules, the comprehensive recursive model predicts the channel behavior by removing the further effects of those molecules.
-It however, considers the higher-degree effects of those molecules, such as the impacts of the molecules absorbed by a Rx, and then released again and absorbed by the other Rx.
+Considering previously absorbed molecules, the recursive model predicts the channel behavior by removing the further effects of those molecules.
+It however, considers the higher-degree effects of those molecules, such as the impacts of the molecules absorbed by an Rx, and then released again and absorbed by the other Rx.
 In cases where the receivers are closely-positioned, those higher-degree impacts may have a significant effect on especially closely-packed topologies.
-Considering the increased complexity required, an approximation modeling method is also proposed.
+Considering the increased complexity required, an simplified modeling method is also proposed.
 In this model, overlapping effects of the absorbed molecules are neglected, and recursive expressions are reduced to explicit analytical expressions.
 In this way, much simpler expressions for molecular SIMO topologies are acquired, and the channel response is modeled via a single expression with reduced complexity.

-The correlation between the comprehensive recursive model and the approximation model is outstanding, as the channel response models match significantly.
-As aforementioned before, the closer the receivers, the higher the impact of the higher-degree effects of absorbed molecules is.
-For smaller separation angles close to $0$, these neglected terms may have significant effect, hence the slight deviation between the comprehensive model response and the approximation model response.
-For larger separation angles, those terms have nearly zero effect, and the comprehensive model and the approximation model responses match promisingly.
-Furthermore, as the comprehensive model fits quite well with the computer simulation data, it is shown that the approximation model fits with the computer simulation data, as well.
+The correlation between the recursive model and the simplified model is outstanding, as the channel response models match significantly.
+As aforementioned before, the closer the receivers, the higher the impact of the higher-degree effects of absorbed molecules is. {For smaller separation angles that are close to $0$, these neglected terms may have a significant effect, hence the slight deviation between the responses of the recursive model and the simplified model.} For larger separation angles, those terms have nearly zero effect, and the recursive model and the simplified model responses match promisingly.
+Furthermore, as the recursive model fits quite well with the computer simulation data, it is shown that the simplified model fits with the computer simulation data, as well.

 Lastly, this study focuses on providing a proper and relatively simple analytical model for molecular SIMO topologies, since it neglects the exact space coordinates of each molecule absorbed, which would provide a more accurate model.
 Further improvements on release point assumptions, small separation angle deviations and shadowing phenomenon are left as future work.